hschickdevs/Telegram-Crypto-Alerts/README.md

    - -> Edit Bot
    - -> Edit Commands
    - Paste and send the contents of [`commands.txt`](./commands.txt) into the chat
+   - From this point on, you will be using the new bot that you created for all commands.
+To access the new bot, click on the link that the BotFather sends you when generating the token where it says `@<YOUR_BOT_NAME_HERE>`.

-3. Ensure that you are in the repository _root_ directory
+3. Open a your command terminal and ensure that you are in the repository _root_ directory

    ```bash
    cd Telegram-Crypto-Alerts